avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 A little more introduction to R
 -------------------------------

-In the previous chapters, you learnt about variables in R, such as scalars, vectors, and lists.
+In the chapter on `How to install R <./installr.html>`_, you learnt about variables in R, such as scalars, vectors, and lists.
 You also learnt how to use functions to carry out operations on variables, for example, using the log10() function to calculate the log to the base 10 of a scalar